Sex & COVID

 • Have they had any symptoms since their vaccine?

-The best way to protect yourself from COVID is to get vaccinated and boosted.
+The best way to protect yourself from COVID is staying up to date with your COVID vaccines. just like you might do for the flu.
 Making sure your partner is vaccinated is important too: that gives you both the most protection.
 To find a vaccine near you, go to vaccines.gov or your state or local health department’s websites.

 Unvaccinated and vaccinated people can both transmit COVID to others.
 People who have symptoms are more likely to transmit COVID than people who do not.